How to Reverse Engineer iOS Apps with Hopper, Ghidra & R2Frida

-To kick off the demonstration, Steven Smiley introduced the Corellium Cafe app, a fictitious coffee shop application that serves as a playground for ethical hackers.
+To kick off the demonstration, Steven introduced the Corellium Cafe app, a fictitious coffee shop application that serves as a playground for ethical hackers.
 The app is full of vulnerabilities, including hardcoded values, bypassable root detection mechanisms and areas to exploit via dynamic instrumentation, that give security researchers an opportunity to experiment with and practice testing.
-Steven demonstrated how to use tools like Hopper and Ghidra to identify secrets hardcoded in an iOS application.
-Follow along with our webinar series for more updates on how to get access to Corellium Cafe.

 Breaking Down iOS Reverse Engineering: A Deep Dive with Robert Ferri

-During the live demonstration, Robert Ferri went into common techniques that are used for jailbreak detection as well as common bypasses.
+During the live demonstration, Robert went into common techniques that are used for jailbreak detection as well as common bypasses.
 Using the Corellium Cafe app as an example, Robert demonstrated tools and techniques he uses all the time when doing mobile penetration tests.

 “My goal for this talk is to show you that you don't actually have to be like a reverse engineering wizard or be able to read assembly at a really high level to figure out what's going on in the app and to do some basic reverse engineering.” — Robert Ferri, Mobile Cybersecurity Professional